CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_advanced_enterprise_csharp.md

 ### What you mean by Routing in MVC?

-In MVC, routing is a process of mapping the browser request to the controller action and return response back.
+In MVC, routing is a process of mapping the browser request to the controller action and returning the response.

 ### What is Layout in MVC?